PatrickAIlab/PatrickAIlab.github.io/index.md

 %}

 {% capture text %}
-We are teaching a design pedagogy about applying and using AI, for real end-use applications.
+We are developing a design pedagogy about applying and using AI, for real-world end-use applications.
 This includes: customer need-finding, usage scenarios, and data collection/labeling/training/inference.
 Students are then involved in industrial projects to solve real-world problems that leverage the latest open-source AI models.